skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > This was a great battle.
 The players were backed by Alidian soldiers
 > and catapults, and I was going to throw handfuls of Grave Walkers at
 > them until everyone had gotten their fill of combat.
 It had been a
-> long stretch since we’d had a battle and we were due.
+> long stretch since we'd had a battle and we were due.
 >
-> Sadly, this was just perfect for fireballs, but Dan wasn’t there
+> Sadly, this was just perfect for fireballs, but Dan wasn't there
 > that week so I was running his character.
 Now, this would have been
 > his moment to shine, but Skeeve was an NPC this week and so I wanted
 > the other players to take center stage.
 So Skeeve hung back and
 > peppered the bad guys with magic missles and the tanks (Thordek and
-> Thu’fir) stood in the middle of the bridge and gave the enemy a
+> Thu'fir) stood in the middle of the bridge and gave the enemy a
 > rightous beating.
 >
 > Behind these two were some archers.
 Back on the southern shore they
 > had catapults which shot huge loads of burning coals at massed
 > groups of enemies.
-Enoch directed the catapults when he wasn’t
+Enoch directed the catapults when he wasn't
 > healing.
-This gave him the fun of tossing “fireballs” around.
+This gave him the fun of tossing "fireballs" around.
 >
 > Of course, I had to adjust XP to reflect the fact that they were not
-> fighting alone, so this wasn’t the huge XP jackpot it might seem to
+> fighting alone, so this wasn't the huge XP jackpot it might seem to
 > be.
 Still, it was pretty thrilling.

 They hold the bridge for several hours.
 Midnight passes.
 Then suddenly